HikariObfuscator/Hanabi/README.md

 - ACDOBF EnableAntiClassDump
 - CFFOBF EnableFlattening

-Basically it means you will need to following steps:
+Basically it means you will need to follow the following steps:

 - Open up a terminal
 - export the env vars you need